 Winter will soon be upon the land of Oz.
 Drops in temperatures and harsher elements wreak havoc on items left outside this time of year.
 The Minimal effort now can pay off big in the spring if you do these six things before frigid weather settles in your neighbourhood.

 #1 Storage Areas

 Clearing out and cleaning up storage areas is a great place to start.
-Assess your backyard, measuring up the space you’ll need to properly store garden tools and equipment, patio and lawn decorations and furniture as well as any potted plants that may need to be protected from dropping temperatures.
+Assess your backyard, measuring up space you’ll need to properly store garden tools and equipment, patio and lawn decorations and furniture as well as any potted plants that may need to be protected from dropping temperatures.
 Beginning with a clean area is most helpful.
 Sweep the floor and knock down spider webs.
 Address moisture issues by using humidity collectors.
 Having a clean pest-free storage area will make pulling your items out for use when warmer weather returns, less daunting.

 #2 Patio Furnishings

-We Aussie’s are fairly active and our love for the outdoors, family and friends means outdoor gathering spaces and BBQS.
+We Aussies are fairly active and our love for the outdoors, family, and friends mean outdoor gathering spaces and BBQs.
 Making your patio furnishings and decorations last for a few seasons isn’t difficult with the right care.
 Scrub with mild detergent, letting items dry well before neatly storing them.
-Wall hooks can be helpful in organising some styles of chairs and decor, saving valuable floor space for larger items.
+Wall hooks can be helpful in organizing some styles of chairs and decor, saving valuable floor space for larger items.
 If you do not have an indoor storage area, cover each chair in a large garbage bag or cover them with a durable outdoor cover made for protecting them.

 #3 The Barbie

 Invested in a barbie worth boasting to the neighbours about?
 A small bit of effort can keep it in good condition.
 Gas grills should be disconnected from hoses; wrapping connectors in plastic or foam to protect them from damage and moisture.
 Charcoal grills should have ash removed; avoiding moisture, which causes the bottom of your barbie to rust out.
-Use a wire brush to clear the grill of any food debris and lightly sand and repaint any areas of wear, paying close attention to any spots which may have rusted.
+Use a wire brush to clean the grill of any food debris and lightly sand and repaint any areas of wear, paying close attention to any spots which may have rusted.

 #4 The Living Things